Adrian Mannarino

-Adrian Mannarino (born 29 June 1988) is a French professional tennis player.
-He has a career-high ATP singles ranking of world No. 17, attained on 29 January 2024, becoming France’s number 1 player at 35 years old.
-He has won five ATP Tour singles titles, three on hardcourt and two on grass.
+Adrian Mannarino (/it/; born 29 June 1988) is a French professional tennis player.
+He has a career-high ATP singles ranking of world No. 17, achieved on 29 January 2024 and a best doubles ranking of No. 73, reached on 2 May 2016.
+He is currently the No. 5 singles player from France.
+He has won five ATP Tour singles titles, three on hardcourts and two on grass.

-Tennis career
+Professional career

 2007–2011

 Mannarino made his Grand Slam singles debut at the 2007 French Open, where as a wildcard, he lost in the first qualifying round to Marin Čilić in straight sets.

 Mannarino received a wildcard for the singles main draw of his home Grand Slam tournament, the 2008 French Open, where he lost to Argentine qualifier Diego Junqueira in the first round in straight sets.
 He also received a wildcard for the 2008 French Open men's doubles (it was his Grand Slam men's doubles debut), losing in the first round.